 Organic Chemistry Lab Equipment

-Most medicinal chemists are involved in finding, producing and analyzing new pharmaceutical drugs in the laboratory.
-However, sometimes a medicinal chemist performs a desk job, such as reviewing drug applications, and doesn't actually work in a laboratory.
+Most medicinal chemists are involved in finding, producing, and analyzing new pharmaceutical drugs in the laboratory.
+Sometimes a medicinal chemist performs a desk job, such as reviewing drug applications, and doesn't actually work in a laboratory.

 A Forensic Chemist Describes a Typical Work Day